 Prepare your finest pan for baking bread and make this bread right now.
 Pain De Mie is a unique bread from France that is often sliced and used for making delicious French sandwiches or toasting.
 You will find this bread in rectangular or rounded shapes.

 Traditionally, people will add sugar to this bread, so you will find its flavor a bit sweeter than most other French bread.

 ‘Pain’ is a French word for ‘bread’, and ‘De Mie’ indicates the soft part of the bread that people call a crumb in English.
 There are two ways of baking this bread: bake with a sealed pan or without a sealed pan.

-When baked without a sealed pan, the crust will form and is usually cut off (manufactured product).
-However, if you love the crust, just ask the baker to keep it for you.
+The crust will form when baked without a sealed pan.
+It is usually cut off, but if you love the crust, just ask the baker to keep it for you.
 Using a sealed pan for baking will prevent the crust from forming.